briatte/dsr/exercise-09/README.md

 Use the distribution of both predictors to determine whether they might benefit from a logarithmic transformation, and if relevant, estimate several models, and select the one that performs best.

-Write your code in Section 4 of the answers script, and __answer Questions 4.1 and 4.2__ in that section, writing your answers at the top of the script as short paragraphs of maximum 3 lines.
+Write your code in Section 4 of the answers script, and __answer Questions 4.1 to 4.4__ in that section, writing your answers at the top of the script as short paragraphs of maximum 3 lines.
 Round any non-integer numbers to 2 digits max.

 ### 5. Diagnose a linear regression model